-This can differ between lenders, but typically includes submitting a range of personal details and completing a standard application form.
+Getting a loan will differ from lender to lender, but typically it includes submitting a range of personal details and completing a standard application form.
 Your credit score and current financial situation is then used to determine your eligibility for a loan.

-Loan processes follow a simple format.
-A lender will typically request information on a potential borrower’s financial situation to assess their ability to repay any agreed loan amount.
+A lender will typically request information on a potential borrower’s financial situation, so it can assess their ability to repay any agreed loan amount.

-Providing you supply the necessary personal documents and information on time, processing a loan can be quite quick – giving you access to the funds you want, fast.
+Providing you supply the necessary personal documents and information on time, processing a loan can be quite quick – giving you access to the funds you want in good time.

 There are several stages involved in processing a loan: